-For each unit, it is important that pupils are able to question and make enquiries related to their learning.
+For each unit, it is so important that pupils are able to question and make enquiries related to their learning.
 Here are some examples of questions that pupils might ask and discuss with regards to this unit:

-- What kind of King is Jesus?
+What kind of King is Jesus?

-- What is the Kingdom of God?

-- What does the body of Christ represent?

-- How does working in a team benefit others?

-- What is your idea of what might be included in the Kingdom of God?

-- How do Christians serve the community?
+- What is the Kingdom of God? - What does the body of Christ represent? - How does working in a team benefit others? - What is your idea of what might be included in the kingdom of God? - How do Christians serve the community? - When Jesus left what was the impact of Pentecost? - How could being part of a community benefit others? - Does the existence of evil prove God doesn't exist?